-Electrical terms get tossed around like baseballs at spring batting practice, and while we are familiar with hearing them, do we really know what they mean?
+Electrical terms get tossed around like baseballs at spring batting practice and while we are familiar with hearing them, do we really know what they mean?

 Watts and Kilowatts

 Power is the amount of work done in a specific amount of time.
-The unit used to express power is watts and is a function of both current and voltage.
+The unit used to express power is watts which is a function of both current and voltage.
 To find the power electricity is doing, multiply amperes by voltage to obtain watt-hours.
 Another common unit is kilowatt-hours, which is simply watts divided by 1000.
 One kilowatt = 1000 watts.

 Electricity has changed the world with its ability to do work.
 As our reliance on the supply of electricity grows, so does its impact on our lives when it is suddenly not available.
 It keeps our homes safe, dry and warm, powers appliances and tools that make our lives easier, and extends the shelf life of the foods we eat.

 Understanding the simple electrical terms that describe the working capability of a generator helps us make choices when selecting a new generator and operating it safely and efficiently after the purchase.